 Maximum Likelihood Estimate Of Transition/Transversion Bias The estimated Transition/Transversion bias (R) is 1.33.
 Substitution pattern and rates were estimated under the Kimura (1980) 2-parameter model.
 The nucleotide frequencies are A = 25.00%, T/U = 25.00%, C = 25.00%, and G = 25.00%.
 For estimating ML values, a tree topology was automatically computed.
 The maximum Log likelihood for this computation was -5181.208.
 This analysis involved 14 nucleotide sequences.
 Codon positions included were 1st+2nd+3rd+Noncoding.
 There were a total of 718 positions in the final dataset.
 Evolutionary analyses were conducted in MEGA11 (Tamura et al., 2021).

-Discussions

-The high prevalence of S. floweri was noted in this research.
+DiscussionsFisheries science and aquaculture management rely on fundamental parameters such as fish growth, body composition, and reproductive performance to ensure sustainable production and ecological balance.
+Understanding these biological traits is essential for assessing fish health, optimizing breeding strategies, and improving aquaculture productivity.
+The weight-length relationship and condition factor are widely used indicators of growth efficiency and overall well-being in fish populations, contributing to effective stock assessment and management practices (Javed et al., 1992; Naeem et al., 2010a, 2011).
+Additionally, variations in composition, influenced by body size and physiological status, play a significant role in determining the value of fish (Naeem et al., 2010b; Ashraf et al., 2011; Yusaf et al., 2011).The high prevalence of S. floweri was noted in this research.
 This is inline with Cumberlidge 1995, who noted prevalence of Sudanonautes floweri in South Eastern Nigeria, parts of Cameroon and Bioko Equtorial Guinea.
 The use of DNA barcoding with COI gene for species identification is a well known and accepted approach in fisheries (Knebelsberger et al., 2014).
 It had also been proven to be efficient in species identification.
 There are different success rates recorded in this approach as more researches and finding are in progress for better performance in the industry.
 The molecular identification of crabs had 100% success rate and this corroborates with other reports on DNA barcoding of fishes (Shen et al., 2016; George et al., 2020) while other studies revealed different levels of success rates ranging from 90 to 95.60% (Iyiola et al., 2018).
 The different species clustered demonstrated the unambiguous resolution and diagnostic utility of COI gene which was also in the work of Shen et al. 2016, DNA barcoding for identification of fish species from freshwater in Enugu and Anambra States of Nigeria.
 The congeneric and confamilial species were well resolved by the phylogeny.
 Ward et al. (2009) had also shown that the COI gene delineates boundaries of different species, and that there was an indication of distinct phylogeny resolution in COI sequences that was linked to the clustering of congeneric and confamilial species in his work the campaign to DNA barcode all fishes.
 Generally, all the sequences pertaining to all species were correctly grouped together, thereby, demonstrating the potential of COI gene in DNA barcoding for fishery identification and management as also in the work of George et al., (2020), DNA barcoding for identification of fish species from freshwater in Enugu and Anambra States of Nigeria.
 Many of the identified shellfish species in this study have been previously reported in Nigeria (Ukagwu 2015).

 Phylogenetic diversity assesses the community phylogenetic richness, this which was gotten through the summation of the lengths of tree branch lengths or distances that are members of the corresponding minimum traversing species or the sum of branch lengths of the evolutionary trees connecting a set of taxa or individuals, is a crucial diversity index (George et al., 2020).